* This interview was conducted and written by Anja Brunner, and edited by Front Line Genomics *

 This space is a perfect fit for Immudex.
 Developers can use our solutions for the quality control and standardization of cellular therapies – not just CAR T-cell but also other T-cell therapies.
 Both are critical aspects to make cellular therapies more viable at a wide scale.
 Additionally, the high sensitivity of Immudex tools allows a very granular characterization of cell populations in a batch, so developers can boost the frequency of the most effective cells, thereby reducing the overall number needed in a dose.
 Finally, the safety of the therapy can be evaluated at high resolution to assess specificity and prevent cross-reactivity.
 This can also expand our definition of cellular therapies to include transplants and pose the option of using a blood transplant to, for example, bestow immunocompromised patients with the ability to combat a virus.
 Dextramer® solutions are well positioned to help answer questions like, “Has virus-specific immunity been restored in the host after transplant, and can such immunity be transferred with the graft?”
 The possibilities are far-reaching.

 Share your thoughts about where Immudex will be in 10 years.

 We want to be at the forefront in antigen-specific immune monitoring as a provider of solutions allowing scientists to understand, measure and use antigen-specific immunity in the diagnostic and immunotherapeutic setting.
 In ten years, we will be much, much bigger and we will have moved from being a reagent provider to being a solution provider within research and diagnostics.
 Most importantly, we will continue to be a key partner of creative enterprises – research and commercial – looking to decode immunity and take advantage of T cells and B cells in combating cancer, infectious disease, and autoimmunity.

-To find out more about Immudex’s products for precision immune monitoring, visit their website here.
+Find out more about Immudex’s products for precision immune monitoring.